NeowayLabs/datahub/README.md

 ./tools/execr.sh 127.0.0.1:8080 /tmp/rcode
 ```

+R code must work with the files previously uploaded
+to the server.
+Because of that the script will always
+upload examples datasets before uploading your code.

 # R Examples

 If you want to run an R example directly on your machine just run: